-- Children’s Outreach: supports the Summer Reading and Reading Readiness programs and partners with the Head Start program to encourage development of early literacy reading skills
+- Children’s Outreach: supports the Summer Reading and Reading Readiness programs and partners with the Head Start program to encourage the development of early literacy reading skills

 - Greenwich Library’s Book Van: provides weekly delivery and pick-up service to senior residences in Greenwich

-- The Friends Friday Film series: for more than 40 years has provided an eclectic mix of new releases, classics and foreign films
+- The Friends Friday Film series: for more than 40 years has provided an eclectic mix of new releases, classics, and foreign films

 - Children’s Programs and Shows: annual productions presented by TheatreWorks USA